hbatistuzzo/hbatistuzzo/README.md

 ---

-<h1 align="center">What's your deal, man? 🤔</h1>
+<h1 align="center">so what's your deal, man? 🤔</h1>

-Glad you've asked!
-My deal is mindmaps.<br> <br>
+I guess my deal is mindmaps.<br> <br>
-Mindmaps everywhere, from conducting the literature review of scientific articles to organizing the study of data science topics.
-The [method of loci](https://en.wikipedia.org/wiki/Method_of_loci) is well established in neuroscience, and by creating blueprints for a mind-palace with mind-maps, this method leverages spatial and visual memory in complementary ways, as corroborated in [Dresler et al, 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5439266/). <br> <br>
+From doing the literature review of scientific articles to organizing the study of data science topics.
+Something about this method leveraging spatial and visual memory in complementary ways, as reviewed in [Dresler et al, 2018 (https://pmc.ncbi.nlm.nih.gov/articles/PMC5439266/).
+That toolbox that I mentioned above is a giant mess of loose threads and it's making me suspicious, I don't want to go as far as saying ADHD, but it's just too much stuff to learn! <br> <br>
 Listen, Geophysical Fluid Dynamics is hard enough, and I'm not particularly smart, but my _sister_ is, so I'll take a hint from someone who has a postdoc in neurobiology and take any advantage I can get.
 Cognitive architecture is a vibrant field and I suspect they're on to something.
+Jeez!

 <div align="center">
         <a target="_blank" href="mindmeinster">